ILM Diploma in Leadership and Management (Quality Management option)

 - Course Fee:

-- ILM Certificate in Service Improvement Level 5 (UK).
+- ILM Diploma in Leadership and Management – Quality Management, Level 5 (UK).

 - eLearning course with Tutor Support accredited by ILM.

 - Students have 12 months to complete the course, at their own pace, and may commence at any time of year.

 - Click here to Enrol for this course online now

 This ILM Diploma in Leadership and Management – Quality Management course provides existing managers (or those considering a career in management) with a comprehensive overview of management and leadership.
 Before branching into specific areas of quality management and quality improvements projects Learners will look at key areas of quality management including organisation environment analysis, lean methods to solve service and operational problems, developing and implementing improvement + change plans.

 By choosing to study this course with CMIT, Students have 24×7 access to CMIT eLearning for the duration of the course.
 This includes a comprehensive Course Manual, Video, Quizzes and personalised Tutor Support.
 The course documentation for this ILM Diploma in Leadership and Management – Quality Management course is detailed and easy to read.
 You will also be able to upload assessments online and receive online feedback.
 You can use the eLearning system from any computer that has internet access.